Navigating Child Custody Arrangements in Virginia Beach and Chesapeake

-Family law cases that involve custody are very emotionally trying, and it is important to find an experienced attorney to help see you through your case.
+Family law cases that involve custody are emotionally trying, and it can sometimes seem impossible to come to an agreement about custody and visitation with your spouse.
+Because of these procedure complexities, it is important to find an experienced child custody lawyer to help see you through your case.
 Virginia does not have a set formula through which these arrangements are set because each case is different, and the courts make custody determinations using a series of factors, always keeping in mind the best interest of the child(ren).

 Generally speaking, there are two types of custody – legal custody and physical custody.

 - Legal Custody – The ability to make decisions about how the child is raised.

 - Physical Custody – The day-to-day care for your child, where your child sleeps at night and spends their days.

 These can be further specified and catered to the circumstances of each case.
 Depending on the situation, the court or the parties can agree to sole or shared legal custody.
 There are various types of physical custody arrangements which can go by many names.